ocf/ocfweb/ocfweb/docs/docs/staff/procedures/printing.md

 ## Restoring printer service

 Perform the reverse of the above (add the printers back to the classes), then double-check that the printers are not paused.
+This can also be done by replacing the `-r` flag from the above command with `-c`.
-Even if staff don't pause them, CUPS will pause them automatically if they fail.
+Even if staff don't pause them,
+CUPS will pause them automatically if they fail.

 ## Replacing toner